-Three courses are involved in the web applications development:
+Two courses are involved in the web applications development:

 - 1. CS4760 Undergraduate Computer Science course in Human-Computer Interaction Design and Implementation. - 2.
-CS5760 Graduate Computer Science and Human Factors course in Human-Computer Interaction Evaluation and Testing - 3.
-HU4628 Undergraduate Humanities course in Usability and Instructional Writing
+CS5760 Graduate Computer Science and Human Factors course in Human-Computer Interaction Evaluation and Testing

-All three courses introduce user-centered design by involving student teams in projects developing citizen science apps for sponsoring scientists.
-Typically, the teams are composed of 5 students from CS4760, two students from HU4628 and one to two students from CS5760.
+Both courses introduce user-centered design by involving student teams in projects developing citizen science apps for sponsoring scientists.
+Typically, the teams are composed of 5 students from CS4760 and one or two students from CS5760.
 The CS4760 students are primarily responsible for design and coding the app.
-The HU4628 students are primarily responsible for design and help documentation for the app.
-The HU4628 students also preform usability testing of the app and help documentation.
 The CS5760 students are primarily responsible for evaluation and usability testing of the apps.